Phil and Teds Parade Review

 Some testers feel that the frame of the pack or pack legs poked them in the behind or top of the rear end and the lack of adjustability meant this problem wasn't resolvable.
 Overall, testers reported they wouldn't want to wear this pack for very long.

-The Parade earned a 2 of 10 for child comfort.
+The Parade disappoints for child comfort with the lowest result in the group.
 This pack has a 5-point harness with shoulder straps with padding only around the chest buckle.

 The cockpit where the baby sits is too big, even for our larger test baby which resulted in little ones flopping around inside it which is uncomfortable for them and the wearer.